Einstein Type Systems on Complete Manifolds: Building global barrier functions

-Estimate \eqref{280720211355} is then finite.
-Below, we will reframe it as a function of the $L^2$ and $L^p$ norms but we chose to present here what is the most immediate shape. \begin{proof} The proof will proceed in several steps.
-We will first prove a Güneysu - Pigola inspired lemma (see \cite{GunPig}) to ensure that we use the estimate of the first eigenvalue of the conformal Killing Laplacian to control the $L^2$ norm of $Y$.
-We will then proceed with a bootstrap in bounded geometry to prove the estimate. \begin{lem} Let $(M^n,\gamma)$ be a complete smooth Riemannian manifold.
-Then, there is a constant $C=C(n)$ such that the following estimate holds for all $X\in W_{ \mathrm{loc} }^{2,2}(M) \cap L^2 (M)$ such that $\Delta_{\gamma,conf}X\in L^2$:
+the right-hand side of estimate \eqref{280720211355} is then finite. \end{remark} \begin{proof} We will first use Lemma \ref{Pigola} to control the $L^2$ norm of $Y$ using the first eigenvalue of the conformal Killing Laplacian, and then proceed with a bootstrap in bounded geometry to prove the estimate.
+It should be noticed that elliptic estimates ensure that $Y \in W^{1,p}_{\mathrm{loc}} \implies Y \in W^{2,p}_{\mathrm{loc}}$.